wilsonmar/LoadRunner/js_date_lib.md

         "Code=getWorkingAdultRandomBirthDate(LR.getParam('YYYY-MM-DD'));",
 ```

+### Add JavaScript Files in LoadRunner

 CHALLENGE: Add the javascript file among Extra Files in your LoadRunner script.

  3. Paste the calling code at an approprite spot in your LoadRunner script.
  4. Right-click on Extra Files within the VuGen Solution Explorer.
  5. Specify the JavaScript file name.

 PROTIP: Specify Doxygen tags for automatic generation of cross-reference documentation, whith